How to Apply for Medicaid in New Jersey

 Each of these areas will be broken down further in the Medicaid application form, and an applicant must fill out each section to the best of his or her ability in order to be considered.
 For a comprehensive list of the information needed to complete the Medicaid application, download our guide.

-Steps to Take After a Medicaid Application Denial in New Jersey
+Learn the Steps to Take After a Medicaid Application Denial in New Jersey

 Once an applicant applies for Medicaid benefits online, or via another method, he or she will receive a letter outlining the next steps.
 If an applicant receives a Medicaid application denial letter, then he or she has the option to appeal the decision, if it is the result of an error.
 Appealing the application for Medicaid denial ultimately asks the NJ FamilyCare office to consider fair review of the submission by a neutral third party.
 The applicant will be provided all the information necessary to request an appeal within the denial letter.
 To review more details about the entire Medicaid application process, download our guide.